Rock Machine Motorcycle Club: Second incarnation

 In 2007, the former Winnipeg chapter of the Bandidos renamed themselves the Rock Machine.
 After the first president of the Winnipeg Bandido chapter, Michael Sandham, was arrested in June 2006, he was replaced as president by Ron Burling, who became the driving force behind the new Rock Machine.
-The second version of the Rock Machine has no connection with the first version, and just uses the name and the same patch.
-The website of the second version of the Rock Machine has a "gone, but not forgotten" section devoted to murdered members that failed to list a single Rock Machine biker killed during the Quebec Biker War, but listed the eight Bandidos killed in the Shedden Massacre.

 Typical of the members of the Rock Machine was the president of the Winnipeg chapter, Ron Burling, described by the journalist Jerry Langton as a man with a shaven head, bushy goatee beard, his entire body covered in tattoos except for his face, and "physically huge".
 Burling's Facebook profile described him as "a member of the Rock Machine Nomads" and his occupation as "Edmonton Maximum Security Penitentiary General Population".
 He had been convicted of a brazen kidnapping and assault in Toronto.
 On 8 February 2005, as a member of the Bandidos, Burling smashed through the window of a car to yank out a drug dealer named Adam Amundsen.
 Burling then beat Amundsen for several hours with a baseball bat and his fists to encourage him to pay a $6,000 drug debt owned to the Bandidos.
 Burling was convicted of assault and kidnapping, and threatened both the judge and the crown attorneys with violence when his appeal was quashed.
 Burling tried to lift the bench to throw at somebody, but was tasered by the court marshals.
 Burling was one of the founding members of the new Rock Machine in 2008.
-Langton mocked the claims that the second Rock Machine had no connections with criminality, noting that Burling had joined the Rock Machine while he was in prison for assault.
-Most of the chapters of the second Rock Machine exist only on the internet.
-One policeman told Langton about the Rock Machine: "Internet bikers?
-LOL!"
+Langton mocked the claims that the second Rock Machine had no connections with criminality, noting that Burling had joined the Rock Machine while he was in prison for assault..